sammarcus/trumpinator/README.md

 # trumpinator
-a bot that tweets GIFs of Donald Trump's light, wispy hair in a variety of unique and exciting situations
+A bot that replies to the general public with GIFs of Donald Trump's light, wispy hair in a variety of unique and exciting situations.
+👦�